Escape198/Tilda-AmoCRM/README.md

   'code': code
   }

+  ***
-  After that you will get 2 values that need to be stored (in a file or in a database), because they need to be updated once a day
+  After that you will get 2 values that need to be stored (refresh and access).

+  You can store it in a file `access.py` or in a database, writing to it the actual data every day